Förderung für Forschung mit Azure-Services

 Abstract:

-A key feature of this project is the podcast “Talking Abstracts: Echoes of Knowledge”, which distills complex research findings into engaging content making it accessible to various audiences.
-Internally it helps in the efficient identification of relevant content for Communications, thereby enhancing the university’s outreach efforts.
+The podcast project “Talking Abstracts: Echoes of Knowledge” distills complex research findings into engaging content, making it accessible to various audiences.
+Internally, it helps in the efficient identification of relevant content for Communications, thereby enhancing the university’s outreach efforts.
 It promotes interdisciplinary networking and supports the rectorate in strategic planning and decision-making.

 • Fares Kayali | Technical Feasibility for Lab Chatbot CE Lab